orange-cloudfoundry/static-creds-broker/README.md

 $ echo "Downloading $LATEST_RELEASE_URL"
 $ curl -O -L $LATEST_RELEASE_URL

 # Unzip the zip release of this broker.
-The zip contains binary release and manifest file.
+The zip contains binary release and manifest template file.
 $ unzip static-creds-broker.zip

 # Configure the broker through environment variables, possibly captured in a CF CLI manifest file
-# Example manifest files (manifest.tmpl.yml, manifest.tmpl.remote-config.yml) are provided, create a manifest.yml file by adapting it to your environment (in particular set the domain)
+# Example manifest files (manifest.tmpl.yml, manifest.tmpl.yaml-config.yml, manifest.tmpl.remote-config.yml) are provided, create a manifest.yml file by adapting it to your environment (in particular set the domain)
-# Remember that credentials can be set using env variables (see manifest.tmpl.yml) or by referencing external configuration properties backed in a remote git repository (see manifest.tmpl.remote-config.yml)
+# Remember that credentials can be set using env variables (see manifest.tmpl.yml), using local configuration properties (see manifest.tmpl.yaml-config.yml) or by referencing external configuration properties backed in a remote git repository (see manifest.tmpl.remote-config.yml)
 Note: Be careful that services and plans name should be unique in the scope of your Cloud Foundry platform.

 $ vi manifest.yml